akospalfi/GoogleAnalytics-Framework/README.md

 **GoogleAnalytics-Framework** is a dynamic framework wrapper for [Google Analytics iOS SDK](https://developers.google.com/analytics/devguides/collection/ios/v3/).

+## Warning

+**This project is no longer maintained and may be completely removed from GitHub in the future.
+Please use the official distribution of Google Analytics iOS SDK instead.**

 ## Usage

 The project defines a `GoogleAnalytics.framework` target, therefore you may import it like any other library or module: